Cedric-antwi/python-test-files/recipe.md

 Put or write the user story here.
 Add any clarifying notes you might have.

 As a user
-So that I can improve my grammar
+So that I can keep track of my tasks
-I want to verify that a text starts with a capital letter and ends with a suitable sentence-ending punctuation mark.
-- check if starts with capital (first index)
-- check for suitable punctuation (last index)
+I want to check if a text includes the string #TODO. check for # & uppercase

 2. Design the Function Signature
 Include the name of the function, its parameters, return value, and side effects.